ekamperi/ekamperi.github.io/_posts/2021-04-14-longest-non-repeating-substring.md

 description: How to find the longest substring with non-repeating characters in a string
 ---

 I have been doing some interviews for job positions like data scientist, machine learning engineer, and software developer during the past months.
-To prepare for the coding part of these interviews and brush up on my algorithmic thinking and programming skills, I decided to do some ad-hoc practice.
-Various websites include coding challenges with varying levels of difficulty.
-Some examples are [Leetcode](https://leetcode.com/), [HackerRank](https://www.hackerrank.com/), [Topcoder](https://www.topcoder.com/), and others.
-Although I kind of dislike the contrived nature of the quizzes, I joined Leetcode nonetheless.
-Anyway, I picked a problem under the "medium" difficulty caterory, that I'll blog about.
-The problem is about finding the longest substring with non-repeating characters in a string.
+To prepare for the coding part of these interviews and brush up on my algorithmic thinking and programming skills, I decided to do some ad-hoc practicing.
+There are lots of websites with coding challenges of varying difficulty.
+Some examples include [Leetcode](https://leetcode.com/), [HackerRank](https://www.hackerrank.com/), [Topcoder](https://www.topcoder.com/), and others.
+Although I kind of dislike the contrived nature of these quizzes, I joined Leetcode nonetheless.
+Anyway, I picked a problem under the "medium" difficulty caterory that I'll blog about today.
+The problem is about **finding the longest substring with non-repeating characters in a string**.

 ### Problem formulation
 Given a string *s*, find the length of the longest substring without repeating characters.